Gunning Medical & Allied Health Practice Information

 Fees are payable at the time of consultation by cash, cheque, credit card or EFTPOS and our billing policy and fees are displayed at reception.

-Pensioners, Health Care holders, children under 16 years and other patients at the Doctors discretion are bulk billed.
+Pensioners that hold a concession card and children under 16 years and other patients at the Doctors discretion are bulk billed.

 If patients require communication services.